rcmolina/MaxDuino/FILE_TYPES.md

 ### .CAS

+We support .CAS files for MSX computers.
+CAS support is enabled via configuration flag: `Use_CAS`.
+Due to several recent optimisations, it should be possible to enable `Use_CAS` for all devices now without running out of firmware space, so all devices should be able to include CAS support by default now.

 ### .TSX

 .TSX format is a variant of .TZX format with a specific additional block type.
 We support .TSX files.